fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"I like this one: is not too much out from what I'm used to, but is cool."_ said Jiminy

 _"Alright: I think we can do this until you need to get back ORSL 1 after the common exercises.
-Andrew will also ready some more formal costumes, with black pants and tails and rusty yellow waistcoat."
+Andrew will also ready some more formal costumes, with black pants and tails and rusty yellow waistcoat."_ said The Harlequin, closing the binder _"And I think that someone that saved Christmas needs the best."_

+_"How you know..."_

+_"I've said before."_ retorted smiling The Harlequin _"If you hear the gossip on the right places, you can infere more things than you can imagine."_

+_"And this gossip had come from a certain asset from NORAD?"_ smirked Jiminy

+_"You didn't heard that from those lips."_ said The Harlequin, and they all smiled a little: she knew how to do the gossip game, in fact she was a mistress on this one. _"Now...
+What about some lunch before the exercises?"_ said The Harlequin.